ajwills72/rmip/docs/teacher_notes_covid.md

 3. As you mark, fill in the [scores CSV file](mark-process/report-feedback-covid.csv):

-  a.
+    3.1.
 This contains an example student, obviously remove this before returning the CSV file to the Module Leader.
 More generally, this file is automatically read, so it's really important you get the format exactly right.
 So:

-  b.
+     3.2.
 Use a single file for all your marking within the module (not one file per student).

-  c. **It is vital** that the _Identifier_ column contains the student identifier _exactly_ as it appears in the zip file you downloaded from the DLE.
+    3.3. **It is vital** that the _Identifier_ column contains the student identifier _exactly_ as it appears in the zip file you downloaded from the DLE.
 You will probably find that this is the name of the directory (folder) that contains the report, with one directory for each report.
 So, if it says "Participant 10735888", put that, not e.g. "10735888".
 Do NOT put the Student Reference Number in the _Identifier_ column.

-  d.
+    3.4.
 Always fill in the _SRN_ column.
 This is the unique Student Reference Number, which the student has written at the top of every page of their report.
 If they've forgotten to include it, write "NA" (not N.A. or n/a, etc.).
 The SRN provides a useful backup way of linking these anonymous reports back to the student should something go wrong with the DLE.

-  e.
+     3.5.
 In the _Score_ column, put a number from 1 to 5.
 Only use these numbers.
 Do not use fractional numbers.
 Do not use zero.
 Do not use NA.
 The numbers have the following meanings:

 1 = Poor, 2 = Patchy, 3 = OK, 4 = Good, 5 = Excellent

-  f.
+     3.6.
 In the _Component_ and _Description_ columns, use the descriptions **exactly** as they appear in the example.
 Use copy-and-paste to ensure you do not make mistakes.

-  g.
+      3.7.
 Do not leave any blank cells.
 So, for example, the SRN should appear on every line for that student.
 Use _copy down_ in your spreadsheet application to ensure you don't make errors.
 Exactly how this works depends on your application, but for LibreOffice Calc and Microsoft Excel, highlight the cells you want to fill with the contents of the first row and press Ctrl+D.

-  h.
+    3.8.
 Do not leave any blank lines.

 4. When you have finished reading and commenting on the report, fill in the 'overall comments' section on the cover sheet.
 You should aim to say three